David’s Bridal Files for Bankruptcy

 It’s official.

-After 10 days of speculation that David’s Bridal LLC, the only sizable U.S. bridal retail chain, was nearing filing Chapter 11, the company has done so in the U.S. Bankruptcy Court for the District of New Jersey.
-The 70-year-old company expects to file a recognition proceeding in Canada, as well, and one of its subsidiaries is planning to start administration proceedings for its business in the U.K.
+After 10 days of speculation that David’s Bridal LLC, the only sizable U.S. bridal retail chain, was nearing bankruptcy, the company has done so in the U.S. Bankruptcy Court for the District of New Jersey.
+The 70-year-old business expects to file a recognition proceeding in Canada, as well, and one of its subsidiaries is planning to start administration proceedings for its business in the U.K.

+This marks the second time in five years that the company has filed for Chapter 11 bankruptcy.

 With 300 stores — mostly in the U.S. — the news may concern thousands of brides, bridesmaids and prom-goers with existing orders or plans for David’s Bridal purchases.
 The company said its stores will remain open, and it “intends to continue operating in the ordinary course, including by fulfilling all customer orders without disruption or delay.”